-Joint research on production and medical applications of radionuclides using the accelerator is conducted with the cooperation of Graduate School of Science, Research Center for Nuclear Physics, and Graduate School of Medicine.
-The aim of this project is to promote the interdisciplinary researches and educations between nuclear physics, nuclear chemistry, biomolecular chemistry, nuclear medicine, and radiology.
+Project Research Center for Fundamental Sciences Core for Medicine and Science Collaborative Research and Education (MS-CORE) Project Overview Joint research on production and medical applications of radionuclides using the accelerator is conducted with the cooperation of Graduate School of Science, Research Center for Nuclear Physics, and Graduate School of Medicine.
+Since Osaka University established the Institute for Radiation Sciences (IRS) on April 1, 2018 to promote research and education in radiation sciences, MS-core has collaborated with IRS to promote the interdisciplinary researches between nuclear physics, nuclear chemistry, biomolecular chemistry, nuclear medicine, and radiology.
 The development of new cancer treatments has been desired, since one-third of cancer patients are diagnosed as progressive cancers such as adjacent organ invasion and distant metastasis at the time of initial diagnosis, and therefore the 5-year relative survival rate are less than 15%.
-In this project, we will develop a new internal radiotherapy for advanced cancer, i.e., "targeted a-particle radiotherapy" where cancer patients are treated by irradiating the α ray to cancer by administrating cancer-targeting agents tagged with α -emitting radionuclides.
+In this project, we will develop a new internal radiotherapy for advanced cancer, i.e., "targeted α-particle radiotherapy" where cancer patients are treated by irradiating the α ray to cancer by administrating cancertargeting agents tagged with α -emitting radionuclides.
 This therapy will achieve the high cancer cell-killing ability as well as the less invasiveness to peripheral organs and the reduction of side effects at the same time, owing to the high-energy and the short flight of α ray and the short-lives of α -emitting radionuclides.
 In order to develop this therapy, we are working on the development of skeleton cyclotron that can produce the high beam intensity with power-saving property as well as the development of the large quantity production α -emitting radionuclides and the automatic separation of the radionuclides.
-Further, we are studying the synthesis of the radionuclide-carrying targeting agents as the radiation drug candidates, verifying the therapeutic effects and side effects of the agents, and investigating the clinical trials of the therapy.
-In the future, we are aiming for the establishment of Medicine and Science Collaborative Research Center.
+Further, we are studying the synthesis of the radionuclide-carrying targeting agents as the radiation drug candidates, verifying the therapeutic effects and side effects of the agents, and investigating the clinical trials of the

-Core for Subatomic Science Toyonaka Branch

-(Research Center for Subatomic Science)

-Subatomic Science is subject to study the early Universe before it became transparent to radiation.
+Core for Subatomic Science Toyonaka Branch (Research Center for Subatomic Science) Subatomic Science is subject to study the early Universe before it became transparent to radiation.
 In Project Research Center for Fundamental Sciences, Lepton physics in Subatomic Science is studied.
 MUSIC

-Why there are three kinds of quarks and lepton existing in nature and why are they transformed from one to another ?
+Why there are three kinds of quarks and lepton existing in nature and why are they transformed from one to another?
 It is one of the mysteries, which should be answered by elementary particle physics.
 In order to answer this question, physics phenomena which cannot be explained by the Standard Model of particle physics are seemed for with using muons.
 To do these searches, many muons are needed.
-At the MuSIC facility, we are expecting a number of muons of 108-9/second with 400 Watts proton beam power from the RCNP cyclotron.
+At the MuSIC facility, we are expecting a number of muons of 108-9/second with 400 Watts beam power from the RCNP cyclotron.
 It is one of the highest intensity muon beam in the world.

-CANDLES

-Our universe is made of matter and no anti-matter exists.
+CANDLES Our universe is made of matter and no anti-matter exists.
 In order to explain why, we need to show that particle number violation and CP violation.
 The CP violation indicates that matter world and anti-matter world is different a little bit.
 By the observation of neutrino-less double beta decay of 48Ca, we wish to demonstrate the violation of particle number is violated and our universe was inclined to matter world.